IndigoOliveSoftware/XamarinWPFSamples/Template/ReadMe.md

     CPXFApp.WPF
     __icon.ico
     __PreviewImage.jpg
-    CrossPlatformAppXamarin.vstemplate
+    MasterDetailPCLMaps.vstemplate

 3) With the above files selected, right click and select:
    Send->Compressed Zip File

-4) Give that file the name: CrossPlatformAppXamarin.zip when asked for a name.
+4) Give that file the name: MasterDetailPCLMaps.zip when asked for a name.